-Primarily used as a cleansing aid, Hydrogen Peroxide used at low concentrations levels can be used to relieve tooth pain temporarily.
+Primarily used as a cleansing aid, Hydrogen Peroxide used at low concentrations levels can temporarily relieve tooth pain.

-However, unlike other natural remedies, hydrogen peroxide should be used with caution.
+However, unlike other natural remedies, hydrogen peroxide should be used cautiously.

-It is safe to use sparingly in low dosage.
+It is safe to use sparingly in low dosages.
 Otherwise, the concentration might be too strong to be used regularly.
-It is vital to avoid accidental digestion, and people should never gargle with it.
-Particularly with higher mixture levels of hydrogen peroxide.
+It is vital to avoid accidental digestion, and people should never gargle with it, particularly with higher mixture levels of hydrogen peroxide.

 Hydrogen peroxide has been used as a home remedy due to peroxide being an antimicrobial component.
 Peroxide helps kill bacteria that cause infection and reduce inflammation.

-To administer hydrogen peroxide rinse, mix three parts of hydrogen peroxide with warm water and rinse your mouth with it (1:1 ratio of 3% peroxide).
+To administer hydrogen peroxide rinse, mix three parts with warm water and rinse your mouth with it (1:1 ratio of 3% peroxide).
 Make sure not to digest any of the mixtures.
 Rinse mouth and spit out.

 Before performing a hydrogen peroxide rinse, it is essential to dilute it with enough water so that it does not burn your mouth.